Understanding the Distinction Between RFI and RFP

 The most effective procurement teams treat RFI and RFP as connected phases, not separate activities.
 Information gathered during the RFI phase directly shapes RFP requirements.

-Example from a real procurement cycle: A financial services company issued RFIs to 18 RFP automation vendors.
-RFI responses revealed that AI-native platforms (built after 2020) had fundamentally different architectures than legacy solutions retrofitted with AI features.
+Example: A financial services company issued RFIs to RFP automation vendors.
+RFI responses revealed that AI-native platforms had fundamentally different architectures than legacy solutions retrofitted with AI features.
 This insight became a key differentiator in their subsequent RFP, where they required vendors to explain their AI training data sources and model fine-tuning approaches.

-This integrated approach identified capabilities they hadn't known to ask about, ultimately leading to a solution that performed 3x better than their original requirements specified.
+This integrated approach identified capabilities they hadn't known to ask about, ultimately leading to a solution that performed significantly better than their original requirements specified.

 Best Practices for Managing RFI and RFP Processes